 It’s a very ancient dish, which used to be prepared on the ships – hence the name: bordatino is zuppa di bordo (on boat soup).
 It’s made with corn flour, beans and seasonal vegetables.
-The Black Fig shows us how to prepare a great bordatino.
+Fancesca (aka The Black Fig )shows us how to prepare a great bordatino.

 Carcerato is a traditional soup from Pistoia.
 It’s made with giblets, stale bread and water and enriched with spices, cheese and garlic.
-Check out this article about the origins of the soup and an easy step by step photo-recipe.
+Check out this article about the origins of the soup and follow the video-recipe.

-It’s maybe the most famous Tuscan soup.
-It’s made with stale unsalted Tuscan bread and a variety of vegetables including the local Tuscan kale.
+Maybe the most famous Tuscan soup, it’s made with stale unsalted Tuscan bread and a variety of vegetables including the local Tuscan kale.
 Straight from Artimino, find out here an authentic ribollita recipe.